Do I Need a Throttle on an Electric Bike?

 • For the rest of the ride home, if you’re tired during a long ride.

-See also Can You Charge Your Electric Bike on the Go?
+See also Can I Ride my Electric Bike in the Rain?

 You may be planning on using a throttle often though.
 In which case, it may be a good idea to have as big a capacity battery as your budget can stretch to.
 The bigger the capacity of the battery though, the more it’ll cost and the more weight it’ll be.
 Although, you may not be too concerned about your electric bike’s weight.
 This is due to the boost you’re getting anyway.
 My article “How to Choose the Right Electric Bike Battery” talks further about battery capacity.